cmvandrevala/cmvandrevala.github.io/teaching/csc/121/labs/why-isnt-the-word-palindrome-one.md

 ## 🎯 Problem Statement

-Write a function that determines if a string input is a palindrome.
+Write a function called `is_palindrome(...)` that determines if a string input is a palindrome.

 ## ✅ Acceptance Criteria